Assassination of Mohamed Boudiaf

-The attack
+Assassination

 The attack began with a grenade explosion on one side of the podium from where Boudiaf was giving his speech, which attracted the attention of Boudiaf and his bodyguards while another grenade was thrown under his chair.
 The two blasts were followed by a gunman dressed in the uniform of the elite police intervention unit who emerged from behind Boudiaf, and emptied his sub-machine gun into the President's back.
 The gunman and at least 40 other people were killed or injured in the attack.
 Among the wounded were the Minister of Industry and a top provincial official.

 International circumstances

 Boudiaf's assassination coincided with the Algerian state-owned oil company Sonatrach's launch in London of a first onshore leasing round in which it sought participation by foreign oil companies in opening up new production facilities in Algeria.
 Oil prices rose on immediate fears that the killing of Boudiaf might trigger unrest that could hit production, but they fell back later in the day.
 Sources believe there may be a short-term disruption of exports from Algeria, but the country will have to sell oil eventually.